 There are two fibre broadband packages you can get from EE.
 They are…

 - Fibre and home phone - average download speeds of 36Mb

-- Fibre Plus and home phone - download speeds up to 76Mb, perfect for a big household with lots of gadgets
+- Fibre Plus and home phone - average download speeds of 67Mb, perfect for a big household with lots of gadgets

 Both have totally unlimited downloads, and no traffic management whatsoever on EE’s main network.
 You’ll get an EE Smart Hub router chucked in, and a year’s subscription to Norton Security Premium - which gives you a bit of internet security for up to 10 devices.
 That includes protection for PCs, Macs, smartphones, and tablets.

 They also include line rental, with pay-as-you-use calls.
 There’s the option to add calls to mobiles or international calling minutes too, if you’re so inclined.

 On top of that, you can add some basic telly.
 EE TV gives you around 80 channels, and lets you pause, rewind, and record - there’s a whopping 1TB of storage in the TV box - as well as watch catch-up services and on-demand shows.